7. Registering background listeners

 ) { flutterEngine ->

-// flutterEngine is the environment where your Dart callback runs
+// flutterEngine is the environment where your Dart callback runs.

 GeneratedPluginRegistrant.registerWith(flutterEngine)